Breastfeeding vs. bottle feeding

 - Breast milk is easier to digest than formula.

-- Your breast milk changes with the needs of your baby, to provide for his/her specific growth and nutritional needs.
+- Your breast milk changes with your baby's needs to provide for their specific growth and nutritional needs.

 - Children that are breastfed experience less diarrhea and spitting up.

 - Babies that are breastfed have been found to have a reduced chance of constipation and colic.

 - There is a lowered risk of childhood diabetes in breastfed babies.